zeek/spicy/doc/host-applications.rst

     called HILTI.
 It is the HILTI runtime library that implements most of the functionality we'll look at in this section, so you'll see quite a bit of HILTI-side functionality.
-Spicy comes with a small addittional runtime library of its own that adds anythings that's specific to the parsers it generates.
+Spicy comes with a small additional runtime library of its own that adds anythings that's specific to the parsers it generates.

 .. note::